Pauked/app-lemonator/readme.md

 # Welcome to App Lemonator

 App Lemonator is a console app for quickly launching and managing your application shortcuts.
-Originally written to handle the strange hidden locations of Windows App Store apps and the difficulties of opening them consistently from an Elgato Stream Deck, it has since grown to be a general purpose app launcher.
+Originally written to handle the hidden locations of Windows App Store apps and the difficulties of consistently opening them from an Elgato Stream Deck, it has since grown to be a general purpose app launcher.

 **Think of it as a mini shortcut database.
 You give it details on an app and it will try its darndest to keep its app path up to date and launch it when you ask it to.**